— Abstract Submission Deadlines

-- NOTE: Abstracts will only be accepted for one presentation opportunity.
+- NOTE: Abstracts will only be accepted for one presentation opportunity (i.e., you cannot present the same abstract in both the CRWAD program and the NA-PRRS program).
 Abstracts that are submitted to be considered for both programs will be considered first for presentation in the NA-PRRS program; if these abstracts are not accepted for NA-PRRS, they will be subsequently reviewed by the CRWAD Program Committee to determine whether they will be included in the CRWAD 2019 program.

 - Presenters must register for the CRWAD 2019 conference at the time that abstracts are submitted.
 Abstracts will not be reviewed or accepted unless the presenter is registered prior to the submission deadline.
 Registration for the Conference can be completed HERE.
 CRWAD has a high rate of abstract acceptance; however, if you register for the CRWAD 2019 and your abstract is not accepted, your registration fees will be refunded upon request, subject to the Conference Refund Policy.
 Please contact us at CRWADorganizers@gmail.com if you would like to submit an abstract but logistical or financial difficulties prevent you from registering at the time of abstract submission.